-Empirical is a language for analyzing tabular data.
+Empirical is a language for time-series analysis.

 Currently in private beta.
 To request a demo, email